ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/labeller-app/README.md

 ## Demo

 A demo of the app is available [here](../../images/app.GIF).
 It includes loading a file (previously labelled) that has approximately 400,000 data points (34 MB file), interactively moving around the graph, selecting/labelling data points as anomalous, and downloading the updated file.
-The demo shows that while loading the graph takes some timem interacting with the graph has good performance.
+The demo shows that while loading the graph takes some time, interacting with the graph has good performance.